Can LLMs Accurately Score Medical Diagnoses and Clinical Reasoning?: Summary Statistics: Human Panels vs LLM Jury Scores

-Figure~\ref{fig:CMs} shows confusion matrices allowing comparison of the scores given by the expert panel to the scores given by the \lj models and the re-score panel.
-These plots demonstrate the consistent strictness of the \lj models (most data lie above the diagonals).
+Figure~\ref{fig:CMs} shows confusion matrices allowing comparison of the scores given by the expert panels to the scores given by the \lj models and the re-score panels.
+These confusion matrices demonstrate the consistent strictness of the \lj models (most data lie above the diagonals).
 In particular, the \lj rarely gives the highest score, 5.
 The exact match percentage across all scores for the \lj is low (20\%-32\%), indicating that they often disagreed with the primary panels on the precise rating.
 However, the ordinal consistency is generally preserved.
 In contrast, the human re-score panels (bottom right) had more random, symmetric disagreement with the primary panels, with lower correlations and higher exact match percentages (30\%-37\%).